git/git.github.io/rev_news/drafts/edition-62.md

   If I pick one thing to *fix* rather than remove without worrying about backwards compatibility, it would be git-cvsimport.
 That thing is very badly broken; the engine it uses misplaces branch joins.
-The git devs know it's broken but have stuck to it because of an incremental-conversion feature that I think is effectively useless.
+The Git devs know it's broken but have stuck to it because of an incremental-conversion feature that I think is effectively useless.
 They should scrap it and rewrite the CVS import procedure to